raniphore/PGDDS-IIIT-Bangalore/README.md

 #### [8] Telecom Churn Case Study:
 Predicted telecom customers likely to churn with 85% accuracy by analyzing 7000+ customer data.
 Identified best model out of Logistic, Decision Tree and Random Forest.

+#### [9] BFSI Capstone Project:
+Performed risk analytics on the customers of a bank to identify the probable defaulters and also developed application scorecard to identify any defaulters among the new credit applications.